Part 4: Emergency loans and administration

 The Head of the Emergency Response Team will be authorised to approve Travellers' Emergency Loans and must also be a delegate to approve expenditure of public money.

-check the applicant’s passport or Passport Issuing Control System for previous loans or irregularities
+- check the applicant’s passport or Passport Issuing Control System for previous loans or irregularities; and

-The Head of the Emergency Response Team advises the supervising mission or Consular Emergency Centre by cable of the details within two days after each loan is issued.
-The notification uses the Undertaking to Repayment Receipt Number as a reference.
-The head of the team ensures that a full report on all loans is provided to Consular Operations within two days of the completion of the Emergency Response Team deployment to allow for a reconciliation.
+The Head of the Emergency Response Team is required to advise the supervising mission or the Consular Emergency Centre (by cable if possible) of the details of each loan within two days of its issue.
+The head of the team is also to ensure that a full list of all loans issued during the crisis is provided to Consular Operations within two days of the completion of the Emergency Response Team deployment to allow for a reconciliation.

-Upon receipt of the advice from the team, the supervising mission or Management Information Systems staff in Canberra) follows the “Create a Consular Loan” SAP Help Card and enters the details into SAP to generate another Undertaking To Repay, writes the SAP-generated UTR number on the signed UTR and scans both documents into CMIS.
+Upon receipt of the advice from the team, the supervising mission (or Management Information Systems staff in Canberra) follows the “Create a Consular Loan” SAP Help Card and enters the details into SAP to generate another Undertaking To Repay, writes the SAP-generated UTR number on the signed UTR and scans both documents into CMIS.

-Emergency Response Team officers should make every practical effort in the circumstances to obtain and sight evidence of the loan recipient’s permanent address in Australia or, if they do not have a permanent address there, an address (eg. Next of Kin) to contact them for debt recovery.
+Emergency Response Team officers should make every practicable effort in the circumstances to obtain and sight evidence of the loan recipient’s permanent address in Australia or, if they do not have a permanent Australian address, an Australian address of a friend or family member contactable for debt recovery.